giladgray/ts-quick-docs/README.md

 Array of patterns that will be matched against each file's path.
 Matching files _will be_ parsed but entities in those files _will not_ appear in the output.

-#### ignoreDefinitions: `boolean = false`
+#### includeDefinitionFiles: `boolean = false`

-Whether to exclude `.d.ts` files from the generated documentation blob.
-Useful to ignore imported environment libraries, like `node.d.ts`.
+Whether to include symbols from `.d.ts` files in the generated documentation blob.
+These files are excluded from the output by default because they tend to produce a lot of noise: do you really need every symbol from `@types/node.d.ts`??

 #### includeBasicTypeProperties: `boolean = false`

 Whether built-in properties for basic types should appear in the output (such as `String.prototype.toString`).
-Basic types include boolean, number, string, and arrays of those three.
+Basic types include `boolean`, `number`, `string`, arrays of those three, string literals, and numeric literlas.
 Defaults to `false` because these properties tend to pollute output for no benefit.